 - (a) What are the sources of recruiting legal aid lawyers?

-The Courts, the private profession, private law firms and the Prosecution. - (b)Compared with lawyers in private practice, are legal aid lawyers as highly regarded by the more convenient? - Yes.
+The Courts, the private profession, private law firms and the Prosecution. - (b) Compared with lawyers in private practice, are legal aid lawyers as highly regarded by the police, prosecution and the courts?
+Do they provide facilities to make legal aid lawyers' work more convenient?

+Yes.
 In some locations facilities are provided.

-(a) How does your organization ensure the quality of legal aid lawyers' work? legal aid services.
+(a) How does your organization ensure the quality of legal aid lawyers' work?
+All public legal aid attorneys are supervised by The Finnish Bar Association and the Chancellor of Justice.
+The Ministry of Justice is also reflecting on its own system to ensure the quality of legal aid services.